What is Over-the-Air (OTA) Testing?

 Can a near-field OTA measurement be equivalent to a far-field measurement accuracy?

-Near-field measurements can be converted to far-field equivalent measurements using a near-field to far-field (NF-to-FF) conversion, where the far-field characteristics are calculated using software and necessary transformation algorithms.
-This approach considerably reduces the required distance to measure far-field characteristics, allowing engineers to reduce the size of their testing chambers, such as Faraday cages and RF Shielded Enclosures without losing measurement accuracy.
-The achieved results are comparable to measurements taken directly in the far-field.
+Near-field measurements can be converted to far-field equivalent measurements using NF-to-FF conversion.
+This process uses software and transformation algorithms to calculate far-field characteristics.
+As a result, it reduces the distance needed for far-field measurements, allowing engineers to reduce the size of test chambers like Faraday cages and RF Shielded Enclosures without losing accuracy.
+The results closely match those taken directly in the far-field.

 -